SSWConsulting/SSW.Rules.Content/rules/visual-design-specifications/rule.md

 ---
 type: rule
-title: Do you determine specifications with a visual design?
+title: Do you determine specifications by storyboarding?
 uri: visual-design-specifications
 authors:
   - title: Adam Cogan